 Further, this would also mean long woody stems after which leaves start.
 If your Rosemary gets woody, it will result in two disadvantages.

-- The Woody Rosemary would not be a good sight to your garden.
+- The Woody Rosemary would not be a good sight in your garden.

-Hope we have established that you should at least prune your plant once in a year if you are not making a couple of light prune and one hard prune annually.
+Hope we have established that you should at least prune your plant once in a year if you are not making a couple of light prunes and one hard prune annually.

-Regular cutting, trimming can help you with the harvest of leaves and flowers and give you opportunities to grow more Rosemary plants from cuttings.
+Regular cutting and trimming can help you with the harvest of leaves and flowers and give you opportunities to grow more Rosemary plants from cuttings.